210222-reston-java-msa/demos/week2/RDS-setup-guide/README.md

-# Demo: Configuring and Connecting to an Amazon RDS Engine from DBeaver
+# How to Configure and Connect to an Amazon RDS Engine from DBeaver

 ## IMPORTANT!
 Wherever you see the word <code>Oracle</code> please use <code>PostgreSQL</code>!